rovin-ms/aks-secure-baseline/06-cluster-networking.md

 # Deploy the Cluster Spoke

-The prerequisites for the [AKS secure baseline cluster](./) are now completed with [Azure AD group and user work](./03-aad.md) performed in the prior steps.
-Now we will start with our first Azure resource deployment, the network resources.
+TODO

 ## Steps

 1. Deploy the cluster spoke.

-   The virtual network in which the AKS cluster, and its surrounding resources will be created in will be created here.
+   The virtual network in which the AKS cluster, and its surrounding resources will be created in is created here.

    ```bash
    # [This takes about ten minutes to run.]